Stifanox/PSync/README.md

 ```
 docker exec -it {container_id} sh
 ```
-Later create .env in main folder of project file and copy all values from .env.example than run following commands:
+**Later create .env** in root folder of project file and copy all values from .env.example than run following commands:
 ```
 composer install
 php artisan key:generate